thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 **How**

 +   Within this website, we describe the business, architecture, collaboration and technical challenges that require addressing.
-+   We have broken problems into modular components, are engaging domain experts to focus on their area, and coordinating contributions into a holistic solution.
++   We have broken problems into modular components, engaged with domain experts to focus on their area, and coordinated contributions into a holistic solution.

 ### Phase 2 Establish a defacto glossary standard